Betty Irene Moore Fellowship National Advisory Council

 Associate Professor, University of Alabama at Birmingham School of Nursing

-President, National Black Nurses Association
+Immediate Past President, National Black Nurses Association

-A global thought leader in the fields of nursing, health systems administration, nursing education and translational research, Martha A. Dawson is an associate professor at the University of Alabama at Birmingham School of Nursing and the 13th president of the National Black Nurses Association.
+A global thought leader in the fields of nursing, health systems administration, nursing education and translational research, Martha A. Dawson is an associate professor at the University of Alabama at Birmingham School of Nursing and recently served as the 13th president of the National Black Nurses Association.
 Previously, she served as vice president of clinical affairs and operations and chief nursing officer at the University of Louisville and associate chief operating officer at Duke University.
 She was a Robert Wood Johnson Foundation Executive Nurse Fellow.
 Dawson was co-convenor of the 2020 National Black Coalition Against COVID and a co-lead of the 2020 National Commission on Racism in Nursing.
 Her research focuses on administrative systematology, career progression, organizational injustices and barriers, and anti-racism in nursing.